Dank-del/Dank-del/README.md

 ## **Who are you?**

-Well, no-one special, just an eighteen year old person interested in computers and art. \
+Well, no-one special, just a 19 old person interested in computers and art. \
 Name's **Sayan**, `Sayan Biswas` to be exact.
 Call me Sayan if you wanna. \
 I'm not a professional in any way whatsoever, I do things to have fun and cause its interesting.